Lypeix/Lypeix/README.md

 ## About me
 - Building [**LeapScope**](https://github.com/Lypeix/leapscope) and [**GIGAHouse**](https://github.com/Lypeix/GIGAHouse).
 - Furthermore, I indulge in programming-related activities outside GitHub, be it practice, reviews or theory study
-- Focused on backend engineering, SQL and system design.
+- Focused on backend engineering, SQL and system design, with a growing emphasis on PostgreSQL and database systems.
 - Interested in performance engineering, distributed systems, systems security and AI infrastructure
 - `Python` `FastAPI` `PostgreSQL` `SQLAlchemy` `Alembic` `Docker` `pytest` `CI`